-We are working with schools and their local communities to create a more pleasant environment for everyone, while ensuring residents, businesses, pedestrians and cyclists can still use the road.
+The Bristol School Streets pilot involves working with schools and their local communities to create a more pleasant environment for everyone, while ensuring residents, businesses, pedestrians and cyclists can still use the road.

 Bristol School Streets aims to:

-- Reduce the volume of traffic around the school gates
+- reduce the volume of traffic around the school gates

-- Improve road safety for pupils
+- improve road safety for pupils

-- Encourage more pupils to walk, scoot or cycle to school
+- encourage more pupils to walk, scoot or cycle to school

-- Improve the air quality and environment at the school gates making it a more pleasant space for everyone
+- improve the air quality and environment at the school gates making it a more pleasant space for everyone